-- 1. The OP architecture shall allow an OP to deploy applications provided by Application Providers on another OP (when there is a federation agreement between the OPs). - a) Both containerised applications and applications relying on VMs shall be supported. - 2.
-A federation of independently owned and operated Operator Platforms enables additional capabilities, such as:

-- a) the User Equipment (UE) can continue to use the Edge Cloud service when moving into a "visited network" and in an area where Edge Node Sharing takes effect. - 3.
-The OP architecture shall allow a "home" OP to receive applications from "foreign" OPs to serve subscribers, whether they are home OP subscribers or visiting OP subscribers. - 4.
-The OP architecture shall allow such an OP to monitor and track resource usage of an application in the OP on which it has been deployed.
+- 1. The OP architecture shall allow an OP to deploy, operate and manage Edge Applications provided by the Application Providers with another OP (when there is a federation agreement between the OPs). - a) Both containerised applications and applications relying on VMs shall be supported. - 2.
+A federation of independently owned and operated Operator Platforms shall enable additional capabilities, such as: - a) the User Equipment (UE) continuation of use of the Edge Cloud service when moving into a "visited network" and in an area where Edge Node Sharing takes effect. - 3.
+The OP architecture shall allow a Visited OP to receive applications from Home OPs to serve subscribers, whether they are home OP subscribers or visiting OP subscribers. - 4.
+The OP architecture shall allow a Leading OP to monitor and track resource usage of an application in the OP on which it has been deployed.